naka-lab/Serket/docs/tutorials/vae-gmm-mlda-mm.md

 ---
 ## VAE + GMM + MLDA + MM
 HMM (Hidden Markov Model) can be constructed by combining MLDA and MM.
-We construct a model integrating VAE, GMM, MLDA, and MM and do unsupervised classification considering transition using multimodal information.
+We construct a model that classifies multimodal information considering transition in an unsupervised manner by integrating VAE, GMM, MLDA, and MM.

 ### Data
 We use [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and [Spoken Arabic Digit Data Set](https://archive.ics.uci.edu/ml/datasets/Spoken+Arabic+Digit).